How long does an LED light bulb last?

 Because this component can vary its intensity, LEDs are capable of generating a nearly infinite combination of colours.

-How were LED light bulbs invented?
+Origin of LED light bulbs

 In 1927, the Russian Oleg Lósev started to experiment with this technology.
 However, his discovery went unnoticed for decades until being recognised in late 20th Century.